 The Bank's primary objective of securitisation activities is to increase the efficiency of capital and enhance the return on capital employed by diversifying sources of funding.
-The Bank also invests in third party originated securitisation transactions in accordance with the investment policy of Bank.
+The Bank also invests in third party originated securitisation transactions, primarily for priority sector requirements, in accordance with the Investment Policy of Bank.